Proposify Full Software Review

 Since we send a separate invoice after a proposal is accepted, this was not an issue for us.
 If your proposal also functions as an invoice, review this capability carefully.

 Proposify’s technical support is not offered in the Free Plan.
 With the Team Plan, support is provided only through online chat.
 The Business Plan extends a full suite of premium support including, onboarding services, chat, email, phone, and an account manager.
 Assistance is offered Monday to Thursday, 8 AM to 8 PM EST, and Fridays from 8 AM to 4 PM EST.

 When we tested the support in the 14-day trial, it was helpful and targeted.
-The question and Proposify response were both sent outside of listed support hours.
+The question and Proposify responses were both sent outside of the listed support hours.
 The problem was answered in the support chat with a screen-share explanatory video tailored to the issue.
 Overall, it was a very satisfactory support experience.

 Proposify is built on Amazon Web Services.
 Its data is protected by 128-bit SSL encryption (which is called “logically unbreakable”) and daily backups.

 The Free Plan is intended for solo-preneurs or small businesses where only one person manages proposal development.
 This plan has a cap of one user and five proposals.
 This plan comes with no integrations and no support.

 The Team Plan is intended for sales teams in small- to medium-sized businesses that have multiple users and many ongoing proposals.
 This plan costs $49/month per user (or roughly $42/month if billed annually) and allows unlimited proposals.
 All integrations are included except Salesforce CRM.